MayJuun/fhir/fhir_auth/README.md

       'https://login.microsoftonline.com/$azureTenantId/oauth2/token';
 ```
 Notice that capability statement will not give the proper endpoints, but it will not attach the url to the resource parameter for the authURl, this is important, and it won't work without it.
+This is my Azure tutorial, it's not as complete as the one above, but it should be a reasonable start: https://www.fhirfli.dev/azure-fhir-setup

 # Example